 - Allow content with course categories and tags – This rule option helps you protect or restrict access to all your premium courses assigned under a specific category or tag.

-- All group, Single group, Child group of – This allows you to protect your courses from some set of membership groups on your site.
+- All group, Single group, Child group – This allows you to protect your courses from some set of membership groups on your site.
 It will restrict access to a particular group pricing page.

 - All posts, Single post – This rule protects either all posts or a particular post, which you can specify by entering its title in the relevant field.